- Type Parameters:

 - Provides an initial

-of available values at the point in time a newsubscription
+splitof available values at the point in time a newsubscriptionis created.
+Acceptsnew values to be distributed to active subscribers.

-After the initial split
+After the initial split is created, but

-before the values available at subscription
+before the values available at subscription time have

-all been advanced
+all been advanced, newly

-values are offered to a queue.
+accepted values are offered to a queue.
 Values

 may be removed from the queue if also advanced from the initial